 The Winds of Winter

-The Yunkish threat has been augmented by the presence of the the Pale Mare.
+The Yunkish threat in the second siege of Meereen has been augmented by the presence of the bloody flux.
 Ser Barristan notes that under normal circumstances, he would defend Meereen from behind its strong walls.
-However, because the Yunkish introduced the Pale Mare into Meereen by catapulting infected courses over the walls, he resolves to ride out and meet his enemy on the field rather than watch the impending bloody flux outbreak annihilate Meereen.
+However, because the Yunkish introduced the pale mare into Meereen by catapulting infected corpses over the walls, he resolves to ride out and meet his enemy on the field rather than watch the impending outbreak annihilate Meereen.
 On the eve of the offensive, he gives a pep talk to his newly anointed knights and soldiers.
-When his talk is interrupted by the arrival of dawn, Barristan orders The Red Lamb to "sound the attack."
+When his talk is interrupted by the arrival of dawn, Barristan orders the Red Lamb to "sound the attack".

 Quotes by Barristan

 Varys: We are not unmindful of your service, good ser.
 Lord Tywin Lannister has generously agreed to grant you a handsome tract of land north of Lannisport, beside the sea, with gold and men sufficient to build you a stout keep, and servants to see to your every need.

 Barristan: A hall to die in, and men to bury me.
 I thank you, my lords, but I spit on your pity ...
 I am a knight.
 I shall die a knight.—Varys and Barristan

 Have no fear, sers, your king is safe... no thanks to you.
 Even now, I could cut through the five of you as easy as a dagger cuts cheese.
 If you would serve under the Kingslayer, not a one of you is fit to wear the white.
 Here, boy.
 Melt it down and add it to the others, if you like.
 It will do you more good than the swords in the hands of these five.
 Perhaps Lord Stannis will chance to sit on it when he takes your throne.—Barristan denouncing his former sworn brothers